ODEVLAB/SH-Doctor-Appointment-and-Booking/README.md

 ## Benefit of the Project

+Markup :
-Markup : * Simplifying the Process of Finding a Doctor Markup : * Increasing Patient Satisfaction
+* Simplifying the Process of Finding a Doctor
+* Increasing Patient Satisfaction
-Markup : * Cutting Costs
+* Cutting Costs
-Markup : * Reducing Patient Wait Times
+* Reducing Patient Wait Times

 ## Features of the Projects